jerry-ye-xu/jerry-ye-xu.github.io/_posts/2019-8-31-simplex-algorithm-part-two.md

 There's alot more detail involved, but this is a nice overall of the main ideas.

 If you do decide to dig deeper you will encounter an even cooler concept called __duality__ - you may have heard of this when learning about network flows in an algorithms course.
-Indeed, we can use the duality of linear programs to mathematically justify why the `min-cut max-flow` theorem holds.
+Indeed, we can use the duality of linear programs to mathematically justify why the `max-flow min-cut` theorem holds.

 That's for another day though.